I’m sure you’ve been in this situation before. You have started a new aquarium and are trying to decide which type of filter to use.

 I began by using just the standard power filter but after a while, with more research under my belt (and new technology), eventually switching over to an entirely different kind of filtration system seemed like not such a bad idea at all!

-Among many types, there are two main categories of aquarium filters; power filter and canister filter.
+Among many types, there are two main categories of aquarium filters; power filters and canister filters.
 Here, I’m going to give you the lowdown on canister filters VS power filters so that you can make an informed decision.

 Power Filter Vs Canister Filter – A Quick Comparison